 A History of Saltchuk Growth

 Saltchuk was founded in 1982 with the acquisition of our first company, Totem Ocean Trailer Express.
-Since then we have acquired more than 30 companies organized in six operating groups: Air Cargo, Marine Services, Energy Distribution, Domestic Shipping, International Shipping and Logistics.
+Since then we have acquired more than 30 companies organized in six operating groups: Air Cargo, Marine Services, Energy Distribution, Energy Shipping, Domestic Shipping, International Shipping and Logistics.

 We are a family-owned company with a long-term outlook.
 Saltchuk is poised to contribute to our industries and communities for generations to come, so for us there is no choice than to invest in our operations and let our values drive our acquisition strategy.